CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 <img src="images/helm_repo.png">
 </details>

-5.2 - Install the latest MySQL stable chart in the Helm public repository `helm install stable/mysql`
+5.2 - Install the latest MySQL stable chart in the Helm public repository</br>
+`helm install stable/mysql`

+Notice the output and instructions on how to connect to the database you just deployed.

 <details><summary>Screenshot 5.2.1 </summary>
 <img src="images/helm_mysql1.png">